+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 A fiber-optic cable, also known as an optical-fiber cable, is an assembly similar to an but containing one or more that are used to carry light.
 The optical fiber elements are typically individually coated with plastic layers and contained in a protective tube suitable for the environment where the cable is used.
 Different types of cable are used for in different applications, for exa.

-• What does sj in the cable tray designation mean
+• What is the fill rate of the cable tray

 Need Product Pricing?